vanhiepdam/resola/README.md

 - Use AWS RDS instead of EC2 to store data

 # API Documentation
-After deploying successfully, you can access the API documentation at [http://localhost:8000/api-doc](http://localhost:8000/api-doc)
-Below is the list of endpoints that you can use to interact with the system in brief

 1. Get access token
 - Endpoint: POST `/api/v1/auth/token`
 - Description: Get access token for the current user.
 The access token will be used to authenticate the user in the system